cesc1989/backendstuff/README.md

 Some installations require more work, so the fixers come to help.

-- Fixer for WKHTMLtoPDF
+- When locales don't work
 - RVM Troubleshooting

 ### macOS

-Dependencies that can be installed in macOS via shell scripts or using homebrew.
+Homebrew simplifies installing stuff in macOS.
+We cover some:

+- Brew itself
 - ImageMagick
+- PostgreSQL
 - Redis
-- Brew

 ## License